zhao-chunyu/SaliencyMamba/README.md

   <br/>
 We collect datasets and other popular modeling codes.
   <br/>
-We give a series of instructions and demo files.
+We will give a series of instructions and demo files.
   <br/>
-We promise to give the complete code and result files after the paper is accepted.
+We promise to release all code after the paper is accepted.
 </div>

 ## 🔥Update